vanessaip/Bozos-and-Zombies/code/README.md

 ## Game Logic response to user input
 - A new logic for NPC and zombie interactions has been added, allowing NPCs to die and then turn into zombies that follow the player.

+- world_system.cpp `handle_collisions()` Player - Human collisions: player receives a textbook when colliding with student NPCs

 ## Sprite sheet animation

 ## New integrated assets
-- Introduction of new spike mesh assets to the game map.
+- Introduction of new spike mesh assets to the game map. in world_system.cpp `restart()`:
+- new background assets initialized with `createBackground()`
+- floors are created with fixed sized platforms stacked horizontally using `createPlatforms()`
+- steps are created with stacking platforms at an offset `createSteps()`
+- different length ladders created by stacking 3 different sprite assets `createClimbable()`

 ## Mesh-based collision detection
 - A new collision detection function to handle interactions between mesh assets (like spikes) and the player, enhancing the collision detection system beyond simple bounding boxes.